spinklerz/Network-IDS/README.md

 # Network Anomoly Detector

-This project involves building a Anomalous Detection system using an autoencoder based on my own zeek data I generated over the course of about 2 weeks.
+This project involves building a Anomalous Detection system using an autoencoder based on my own zeek data in which I generated about 1.2m packets of data.

 ## Techniques Used